Did ‘Making A Murderer’ Steven Avery Finally Confess To Killing Teresa Halbach?

 “Steven Avery told me that he had seen Teresa out at the salvage yard before,” Evans explained.
 “He said that he had thought that Teresa would be an easy lay because he didn’t think she was all that pretty or anything. …but she did have a sexy bottom on her.”

 Evans claims that Avery tried to make a move on Halbach when she arrived at his property.
 Halbach refused his advances but agreed to talk about the car Avery wanted to sell.
-Halbach entered the trailer and Avery pulled a knife on her.
+Halbach entered the trailer, and Avery pulled a knife on her.

 “He said he put the knife to Teresa’s throat as he guided her to his bedroom,” Evans continued.
 “Steven said Teresa was crying and begging him not to kill her.”